Jason12080/Stock-Price-prediction/README.md

 Stock Price Prediction Project
-This project aims to forecast stock prices using a combination of time series analysis, machine learning, and deep learning techniques.
-By leveraging historical stock data and engineered features, we aim to build predictive models that can provide insights into future stock trends and movements.
+This project forecasts stock prices using time series analysis, machine learning, and deep learning.
+By leveraging historical stock data and engineered features, we aim to build predictive models that provide insights into future trends and price movements.

 Project Objectives
-The main objectives of this project are:

-To predict future stock prices based on historical data.
+Predict future stock prices based on historical data.
-To compare various models for their accuracy and robustness in price prediction.
+Compare models for accuracy and robustness.
-To explore the potential of deep learning models like LSTM and GRU for capturing time series patterns in stock data.
+Explore deep learning models like LSTM and GRU for capturing time series patterns.

 Key Features
-Data Collection & Preprocessing: The project begins with gathering historical stock data, including Open, Close, High, Low, and Volume, along with additional technical indicators.
+Data Collection & Preprocessing: Gather historical stock data, including Open, Close, High, Low, Volume, and technical indicators.
-Exploratory Data Analysis (EDA): Using data visualization to understand stock trends, seasonal patterns, and key correlations.
+Exploratory Data Analysis (EDA): Use data visualization to identify trends, seasonality, and correlations.
-Modeling: A range of models are implemented to evaluate different prediction methods:
+Modeling: Evaluate prediction methods across:
-Baseline Models: Moving averages and ARIMA models serve as benchmarks.
+Baseline Models: Moving averages, ARIMA.
-Machine Learning Models: Techniques like Linear Regression, Decision Trees, and Random Forests.
+Machine Learning Models: Linear Regression, Decision Trees, Random Forests.
-Deep Learning Models: Recurrent neural networks, particularly LSTMs and GRUs, to capture sequential patterns in the data.
+Deep Learning Models: LSTMs and GRUs to capture sequential patterns.
-Evaluation: Model performance is measured using metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE), and directional accuracy.
+Evaluation: Measure model performance with metrics like MSE, MAE, and directional accuracy.

 Project Structure
-data/: Contains raw and processed stock data files. notebooks/: Jupyter notebooks for step-by-step exploratory data analysis, model training, and evaluation. src/: Python scripts for data preprocessing, model training, and making predictions on new data.
+data/: Raw and processed stock data. notebooks/: Jupyter notebooks for EDA, model training, and evaluation. src/: Python scripts for data processing, model training, and predictions.
-README.md: Overview and instructions for using the repository. requirements.txt: Dependencies needed for the project.
+README.md: Project overview and setup instructions. requirements.txt: Dependencies list.

 How to Run
 Clone the repository.
-Install dependencies with pip install -r requirements.txt.
+Install dependencies: pip install -r requirements.txt.
-Execute the src/model.py script to train models on historical data.
+Run src/model.py to train models on historical data.
-Use the src/predict.py script to generate stock predictions for a selected stock.
+Use src/predict.py to generate predictions for selected stocks.
 Results
-This project provides a detailed analysis of the performance of various models, including visualizations comparing their predictions with actual stock prices.
-Users can view example predictions and model evaluation metrics in the results section.
+This project provides a detailed analysis, including model comparison and visualizations of predictions against actual prices.
+Results are accessible in the results section.

 Conclusion
-This project demonstrates the potential for machine learning and deep learning methods to assist in stock price forecasting, highlighting the unique strengths of each model type in capturing patterns in financial data.
+This project highlights the effectiveness of machine learning and deep learning for stock price forecasting, showcasing each model’s unique strengths in capturing financial data patterns.